 On-going accounting/compliance costs

-The on-going compliance costs of the Singapore are slightly higher than that in Hong Kong, mainly because of the quarterly GST filing requirement in Singapore (if revenue thresholds are met).
+The on-going compliance costs of Singapore are slightly higher than that in Hong Kong, mainly because of the quarterly GST filing requirement in Singapore (if revenue thresholds are met).
 Otherwise, compliance and filing requirements are largely similar.

 Director and Shareholder requirements